 [global].memory mode = none disables the database at this host.
 This also disables health

-monitoring (there cannot be health monitoring without a database).
+monitoring because a node can't have health monitoring without a database.

 [web].mode = none disables the API (Netdata will not listen to any ports).